Protection of intellectual property and trade secrets

-Inventors, designers, developers and authors protect the ideas they have developed, for instance by means of copyright or patents.
+Inventors, designers, developers and authors can protect the ideas they have developed, for instance by means of copyright or patents.
 The aim is to prevent others from wrongly profiting from their creations or inventions.
 It also gives them an opportunity to earn back the money they invested in developing a product.

 Types of intellectual property rights